Dekita/palhub-server/README.md

 ### Credit && Thanks
 Tangerie - for helping with my build issues and general idiotic questions Peepoturtle - for their initial repo on running palworld windows server via proton

+## Notes:
+Default admin credentials for .htpasswd: user=PalHUB pass=PassHUB This will be properly implemented once the admin panel is setup.